Póvoa de Varzim: Transport

-Póvoa de Varzim is served by a transportation network that employs maritime, aerial and terrestrial travel.
-The terrestrial access infrastructure is composed of national motorways (freeways), the national roads system, and light rail metro.
-These infrastructures and the airport, bus terminal, marina and harbour are daily used by commuters.
+Póvoa de Varzim has a transportation system that includes travel by sea, air, and land.
+On land, the city is connected by motorways, highways, and the Porto Metro.
+These transport options, along with the airport, bus station, marina, and harbour, are used daily by locals and visitors.

-Public transportation within the city is provided by private-owned companies.
-The Central de Camionagem is a terminus for urban and long-distance buses that provide mass transit in the surrounding region, namely the city's countryside, Porto, Minho Region, and Galicia in Spain.
-Litoral Norte as a wholly urban transportation network with 5 lines, while Linhares has the oldest bus network operating in the city, now owned by Transdev.
+Public transport in the city is run by private companies.
+The Central de Camionagem bus station is a hub for city and long-distance buses, offering connections to nearby rural areas, Porto, the Minho region, and Galicia in Spain.
+Litoral Norte operates an urban bus network with five routes, while Linhares, the city’s oldest bus company, is now owned by Transdev.

-Póvoa de Varzim taxis are black with an olive green hardtop.
-The main taxi stands are located in Praça do Almada, in Póvoa de Varzim metro station and Largo das Dores.
-There are taxi centrals: Central Táxis Ribamar, Táxis Póvoa and a few others.
-Ribamar has a tourist service to tourist attractions away from the city center, including the Discovery Age carrack replica in Vila do Conde's riverside, the medieval Romanesque churches of Rates and Rio Mau, Cividade de Terroso and São Félix Hill.
+Taxis in Póvoa de Varzim are black with an olive-green roof.
+The main taxi stands are in Praça do Almada, near the metro station, and at Largo das Dores.
+Taxi services, including Central Táxis Ribamar and Táxis Póvoa, also offer tours to attractions outside the city, such as the Discovery Age ship replica in Vila do Conde, the medieval churches of Rates and Rio Mau, the ancient settlement of Cividade de Terroso, and São Félix Hill.